shiebas/safa_connect/docs/invoicing/invoice_workflow_diagrams.md

 ---

-*These diagrams provide a visual representation of the SAFA Global invoice system workflows and relationships.*
+*These diagrams provide a visual representation of the SAFA Connect invoice system workflows and relationships.*